jlevy/og-equity-compensation/README.md

 A startup goes through [several stages of growth](#stages-of-a-startup) as it fundraises based on evidence that it will make money in the future.

+At the other end of the spectrum from early stage startups are large, established companies.

+🚧 More on how larger companies think about stock, growth, and equity compensation.

 - 🄳 As these companies add (or “issue”) stock, the outstanding shares goes up, and the percentage ownership of each shareholder goes down.